vindarel/lem-init/README.md

 * M-j newline with comment (if inside comment)
 * M-h select paragraph
-* imenu functionality => see very poor but useful snippet below.
+* (fixed) imenu functionality => see very poor but useful snippet below.
+See M-x detective-all, doing alright.
-* C-x C-j to open directory mode on the current file => added upstream.
+* (fixed) C-x C-j to open directory mode on the current file => added upstream.
-* project-aware commands => the basics added upstream.
+* (fixed) project-aware commands => the basics added upstream.

 In Lisp mode:
  * C-c C-y call function at point in the REPL, with package prefix.
  * marks (m <letter> and '<letter> (quote))
  * little issue with highlighting of parens in vi insert mode, on the last paren.
  * C-~ sync file package with REPL => done in main, <2024-07-30>
- * REPL: C-c C-p go to previous prompt => done in main (end of June, 2023)
+ * (fixed) REPL: C-c C-p go to previous prompt => done in main (end of June, 2023) (it's C-c p)
- * Inspecting literal objects => done in main (end of June, 2023)
+ * (fixed) Inspecting literal objects => done in main (end of June, 2023)

 In vi-mode:
-* OK now, some keys sent upstream.
+* OK now, I had to send some keys upstream, there have been many more contributions, the vi-mode is now very complete to my taste.

 Issues in Lem 2.0:
-* I can't type backslash or any key with Alt Gr (right Alt key) => fixed upstream => un-fixed so it works best for more people.
-What's my fix now?
+* (fixed!)
+I can't type backslash or any key with Alt Gr (right Alt key), such as ~, and I can't have my undo on C-_ => fixed upstream => un-fixed so it works best for more people. => fixed again, somewhere 2024.

 ## Things than Lem does better than Emacs